Hi-C

-Hi-C is a fruit juice-flavored drink made by the Minute Maid division of The Coca-Cola Company.
+Hi-C is an American fruit juice-flavored drink made by the Minute Maid division of The Coca-Cola Company.
 It was created by Niles Foster in 1946 and released in 1947.
-The sole original flavor was orange.
+The sole original flavor was orange, with additional flavours introduced in subsequent years.

 History

 Niles Foster, a former bakery and bottling plant owner, created Hi-C in 1946.
-It took Foster over a year to develop the ideal formula for Hi-C orange drink, containing orange juice concentrate, peel oil and orange essences, sugar, water, citric acid and ascorbic acid (vitamin C).
+It took Foster over a year to develop the ideal formula for Hi-C orange drink; the formula contains orange juice concentrate, peel oil and orange essences, sugar, water, citric acid and ascorbic acid (vitamin C).
 The name "Hi-C" referred to its high vitamin content.
 Hot-packed in enamel-lined 56-ounce (1.66 L) cans, the product needed no refrigeration before opening.
 After test marketing in 1947, Hi-C orange drink was introduced in 1948 with a massive promotional effort, spending thousands of dollars weekly per market on promotions.
 Foster entered into an agreement with Clinton Foods, Inc., to produce and market Hi-C, with Foster managing the Hi-C business.

-Originally marketed in the southern United States, Hi-C was introduced into the Los Angeles and San Francisco markets in 1949.
+Originally marketed in the Southern United States, Hi-C was introduced into the Los Angeles and San Francisco markets in 1949.
 As markets for Hi-C were expanded nationwide, so were the contract operations, strategically located near major market areas.
 The multi-plant system facilitated quick product shipping, minimizing out-of-date merchandise problems.
 New flavors of Hi-C fruit drinks were developed as an outgrowth of the contract packer system.
 Grape, the second flavor introduced, evolved naturally from the fact that the Geneva, Ohio, co-packer was also processing fresh grapes.
 Apple and cherry drinks were introduced as a result of the fresh fruit processing operations at the Paw Paw, Michigan, co-packer plant.

-The contract packing concept is still used today by the Coca-Cola Foods Division.
-As the Hi-C business continued to grow, it attracted the attention of the Minute Maid Corporation, and in 1954 Clinton Foods, Inc., sold its Florida holdings, including Hi-C fruit drinks, to Minute Maid.
+As the Hi-C business continued to grow, it attracted the attention of the Minute Maid Corporation.
+In 1954, Clinton Foods, Inc. sold its Florida holdings—including Hi-C fruit drinks—to Minute Maid.
 Niles Foster left the Minute Maid Corporation shortly after the Hi-C brand was purchased.
-George Roberts, assistant sales manager for Niles Foster when Hi-C was introduced, stayed on, first as National Sales Manager for Hi-C, then later as Director of Contract Packer Operations for the Houston, Texas, based Coca-Cola Foods Division, ensuring the successful marketing, promotion, and distribution of Hi-C. The Hi-C business continued to expand with new flavors (orange-pineapple, pineapple-grapefruit, Florida Punch, peach) and innovative marketing techniques.
+George Roberts, assistant sales manager for Niles Foster when Hi-C was introduced, remained with the company, initially as National Sales Manager for Hi-C, then later as Director of Contract Packer Operations for the Houston, Texas, based Coca-Cola Foods Division, ensuring the successful marketing, promotion, and distribution of Hi-C. The Hi-C business continued to expand with new flavors (orange-pineapple, pineapple-grapefruit, Florida Punch, peach) and innovative marketing techniques.
 By 1958, Hi-C fruit drinks had become an American supermarket staple, available in every grocery store nationwide.